 Before coming to teach at Grinnell College, I worked with software services and development in industry and academia at companies such as EcoLab, Banker's Systems, and the Universities of Minnesota and Wisconsin.
 I even worked at Grinnell College in 2010/2011 as a Curricular Technologies Specialist.

-Since 2000, I have specialized in Educational Technology - putting together software development with educational theory to create new types of learning opportunities and tools, especially using games and simulations to support experiential learning in the sciences.
+Since 2000, I have specialized in Educational Technology - combining together software development with educational theory to create new types of learning opportunities and tools, especially using games and simulations to support experiential learning in the sciences.
 As such, I play with examples and proofs of concept, using many different tools.

 I am a strong believer in work/life balance and make time daily to get some exercise and enjoy some hobbies.
 If I don't respond to an email or voice mail message immediately, I may be in class or a meeting .... or I may be taking some time to recharge my batteries.